PiRogueToolSuite/PiRogueToolSuite.github.io/content/shared/pirogue-public-access.md

 title: "Make the dashboard accessible from the Internet"
 ---

+Here, we assume :
+ * a DNS record exists already, pointing to the public IP address of the PiRogue.
+ * port `80` and `443` from your public IP address fully translate to your server respectives ports

-Here, we assume a DNS record exists already, pointing to the public IP address of the PiRogue, requesting a certificate and adjusting the web server configuration can be done this way:
+Requesting a certificate and adjusting the web server configuration can be done this way:

 ```shell
 pirogue-admin-client external-network enable-public-access --domain pirogue.example.org --email contact@example.org